 An unfamiliar growth in your mouth, or on your face or neck, can not only make you self-conscious but also be alarming.

-Dr. Gregory E. Anderson can provide an accurate diagnosis, precise lesion removal, and reconstruction for patients in Garland and Logan, UT.
+Dr. Gregory E. Anderson PC can provide an accurate diagnosis, precise lesion removal, and reconstruction for patients in Garland and Logan, UT.

 Why should you consider removing a lesion?